Sarai-ii/sarai-ii/README.md

 - 🔭 I’m currently working on [developing a pet adoption site](https://github.com/Sarai-ii/blue-flower-sap)

--    Also, **creating a portfolio project**
+-    Also, I'm currently working on **A portfolio project**

 - ✍🏽 I’m currently learning **React, Javascript, HTML/CSS**

-- 🤝🏾 I’m looking to collaborate on **a mobile app that generates outfit ideas based on a personality quiz and a shopping site that takes financial api**
+- 🤝🏾 I’m looking to collaborate on ** A mobile app that generates outfit ideas and a shopping site that takes financial api**

 - 👨‍💻 All of my projects are available at [**Here**](https://github.com/Sarai-ii?tab=repositories)

-- I just finished creating a Weather App ("My first interactive website with API") [**Weather Site**](https://sarai-ii.github.io/project-weather-app/)
+- I just finished creating a Weather Site ("My first interactive website with API") [**Weather Site**](https://sarai-ii.github.io/project-weather-app/)

 <h3 align="center">**Collaborations or Employement ⬇️**</h3>